Savings From the Ground Up with Geothermal Solutions and PBA Engineering Consultants

 Soil borings and soil testing revealed that the site had enough water to implement a ‘once-through system.’
 A once-through system is best defined as a process in which, ground water from a well is pumped through heat exchangers that isolate the ground water from the building’s closed loop system.
 In this instance, after a thorough environmental study concluded, this ground water was then discharged into a storm sewer that runs into the Battle Creek River.
 A detailed HVAC system analysis of all available resources uncovered this way to incorporate a renewable energy system and provide an efficient heating and cooling source for the building.

 Geothermal can be a highly efficient and environmentally friendly option when considering the next HVAC system for your facility.
 With the global focus on acknowledging and acting upon climate change, conducting a detailed study of HVAC system options including first cost and energy cost should be undertaken.
 This study will highlight potential energy, economic, and carbon reduction benefits of the studied systems, and may very well point to geothermal as the system of choice.

 The decision of a vertical boring versus horizontal boring is also important and largely based on the site conditions.
 If you can sustain the possible additional first cost, the positive environmental impact may be substantial and you will eventually recoup your initial investment and receive major benefits over the lifespan of your system.

 According to the Geothermal Exchange Organization, 'The earth is a huge energy storage device that absorbs 47% of the sun’s energy'… '500 times more energy than mankind needs every year-in the form of clean, renewable energy.'

-When it comes to selecting an MEP consulting firm to engineer the right building environment, clients choose Peter Basso Associates because we excel at solving complex, challenging problems, and possess an in-depth knowledge of best practices that extends across multiple markets.
+When selecting an MEP consulting firm to engineer the right building environment, clients choose Peter Basso Associates because we excel at solving complex, challenging problems and possess an in-depth knowledge of best practices that extend across multiple markets.
 We want to be your partner for engineering the right building solution.